Kay-Jar/flight-reliability-analysis/Readme.md

 - The deployed system was adapted to MySQL for Cloud SQL compatibility
 - Some SQL queries differ between PostgreSQL and MySQL implementations
 - CORS is configured for cross-origin communication between frontend and backend
 - Cloud deployment uses persistent processes managed via `screen`
+- Generative AI was used to aid with frontend development

 ---